World War I — Big Picture

 "Which of the following best describes the impact of new weapons on WWI?"

-Step 1: What is this question REALLY asking?
+What is this question REALLY asking?

 Explain.
 Fill in the blanks.